-We can make calculations, validate a form or any input field, include some logic that runs when a condition is met, also can manipulate the webpage and add a lot of function to a website without any SS (Server-Side) language.
+We can make calculations, validate a form or any input field, include some logic that runs when a condition is met, also can manipulate the webpage, and add a lot of functions to a website without any SS (Server-Side) language.

 - The Core(ECMAScript)